Based in Australia, Qantas is a member of Oneworld alliance and has a large number of partner airlines that can be utilized for redemptions.

 Emirates is known to have one of the best economy products and a fantastic business class.
 It is currently not in an alliance and only partner with a handful of airlines, which makes these award redemptions a little tougher to snag.

 Additionally, you can redeem Qantas Points for Emirates flights according to the Partner Classic Flight Reward table.
-The Partner Classic Flight Reward table has round-trip flights in economy for 90,000 points, business for 209,000 points, and first for 299,600 points.
+The Partner Classic Flight Reward table has round-trip flights in economy for 90,000 points, business for 209,000 points, and first for 299,600 points (though first class awards may only be available for a limited time).

 There are several East Coast cities in this points range that fly direct to Dubai including Boston (BOS), New York (JFK), and Toronto (YYZ).
 For Emirates award flights, you should reference the first award chart; since the one-way distance is less than 7,000 flown miles, Zone 7 pricing applies.